eugenekim3107/whatnext/backend/README.md

 ```
 - `8001`: Local port on your machine for Redis-server.
 - `localhost:6379`: Remote destination (Redis-server port on EC2 instance).
-- `Elastic-IP`: Replace with the actual Elastic IP address of your EC2 instance.
+- `Elastic-IP`: Replace with the actual Elastic IP address of your EC2 instance (Our current Elastic IP: 35.161.8.117).

 ### Running FastAPI Server
 To start the FastAPI server locally: